 “Deck and Patio can show you many popular options,” adds Dave.
 “Be it cedar, pressure-treated wood, vinyl, fiberglass, custom or prefabricated.
 “We do them all.”

 One recent Pinterest Pin–from an account with over 30K followers–shared “5 Elements to Create a Cozy Patio” which puts a gorgeous pergola front and center.
 In reviewing her entire 5 elements, we were heartened to see that Deck and Patio regularly incorporates them in our projects.

 Examples of Deck and Patio pergola patios follow below in our earlier blog.

-It’s not surprising, then, that many find the simplest solution for some shade is the elegant pergola.
+It’s not surprising that many find the simplest solution for some outdoor shade is the elegant pergola.
 “Pergolas are considered decorative or ornamental, so they rarely require permits,” says Dave Stockwell, owner of Deck and Patio.
 “And their construction is fairly straightforward, especially when using a prefabricated kit.

 “While we do build a lot of pavilions and cabanas, etc., just as frequently, clients opt for the less complicated pergola.
 Occasionally, those that already have a cabana or pavilion want a little extra shade thrown in another outdoor area.”